-The Electoral Commission of South Africa (IEC) in the Western Cape says it is kept abreast of sporadic protest action in parts of the province.
+The Electoral Commission of South Africa (IEC) in the Western Cape says it’s being kept abreast of sporadic protest action in parts of the Western Cape.

-Since Tuesday, there have been reports of unrest in some areas of Cape Town.
+Since Tuesday, there have been reports of unrest in volatile areas of Cape Town.

-A commuter was injured when the bus she was travelling on was attacked with a petrol bomb along the R300 near the Siqalo informal settlement in Mitchells Plain.
+A bus passenger was injured when the bus she was travelling on was attacked with a petrol bomb along the R300 near the Siqalo Informal Settlement in Mitchells Plain.

-Police have been monitoring the situation in Siqalo for days now.
+Police have been monitoring the situation in Siqalo for a few days now.

 The IEC’s Western Cape head Courtney Sampson says police on the ground are in constant contact with them should protesters threaten voters.